Hamzablm/Challenge/README.md

 [Mohammed Elhamra](https://twitter.com/ElhamraMohamed)
 [Abdennacer EL-Maalem](https://twitter.com/ElhamraMohamed)
 ### Rules
-This Challenge have the 3 rules:
+This Challenge have 3 rules:
-* Once enrolled you'll publish a blog every sunday for your whole life.
+* Once enrolled you'll publish a blog every sunday.
 * To withdraw from the challenge you'll have to pay 200dh.
 * If you didn't publish your blog for a sunday you'll pay 200 dh.(Note that you can continue in the challenge but you'll have to pay if you lose)